yfblock/develop_doc/note.md

 (Please enable multi-core to recude performance.
 Please unplug the discrete graphics card to improve performance.
 LOL)

+This situation will be fixed in the future.

 <!-- div:title-panel -->

 ## 2024/4/24